SamOwen1/Rocket-Injectors/README.md

 ## Unlike_Triplet.m and Unlike_Doublet.m
   - Input fluid parameters, collision angle, and/or tilt angles.

     The default collision angle is 60 degrees but other values can be chosen.
 The default [D] value is 5 but values between 3 and 7 are common, with lower values generally providing better mixing at the risk of melting the injector.
+Jet injector diameters usually fall within the range of 0.8-2.5mm.

   - Run script and open command window.